Annual Report • Updated January 2026

 The Rise of Post-Minimalist Fatigue

-After a decade of ultra-clean minimalism, audiences now associate excessive polish with artificiality.
+After ten years of ultra-clean minimalism, people now associate too much polish with artificiality.

-Eco-Brutalism emerges as a response: an aesthetic rooted in tactile realism, material honesty, and visual weight.
+Eco-Brutalism is a response: it focuses on tactile realism, honest materials, and visual weight.

 Organic growth